You are about to leave DOPTELET.com/itp and go to an external page.

 Everyone’s treatment goals are different, so it’s important to keep taking Doptelet exactly as your doctor prescribed, based on the treatment plan you agreed on together.
 If you have questions about how long you’ll be on Doptelet, talk to your doctor or care team—they’re there to help.

-Doptelet Connect also has dedicated Case Managers who can help research your individual coverage, coordinate with a pharmacy to fill your prescription, and connect you with copay assistance or free product, if needed.
+Doptelet Connect has Dedicated Care Coordinators who can help research your individual coverage, coordinate with a pharmacy to fill your prescription and provide information on financial and patient assistance offerings that may be available to you.
 Learn more.

 What is DOPTELET (avatrombopag)?